Carbon Copy (film): Plot

 A determined Walter ultimately takes a job shoveling horse manure in a stable, after telling Garvey to have Roger find him "a cheap furnished apartment"; Roger hocks Walter's golf clubs to finance their move into a rundown apartment in Watts, Los Angeles.
 Walter announces they will part company as soon as Roger gets a job.
 While Roger is out, Vivian and Nelson visit him in the apartment, telling Walter they miss him—admiring his durability amidst his extreme hardships—and plan to treat him better than before, while looking after Roger so Walter can leave him without guilt.
 He chooses to take the deal, but when, after they leave, a cop chases Roger on suspicion of criminal activity, Walter creates a diversion and gets arrested in Roger's place; Roger visits Walter in jail and tells him that he never wanted anything material from Walter but simply wished that he would accept him as his son.

-Upon returning to San Marino with his job and family restored, Walter is dismayed by Nelson's unwillingness to help and walks out on him, dismissing Nelson's threats.
-As he seeks to meet Roger again, Garvey reveals that Roger did not drop out but graduated high school at age 16 and is a pre-med college student at Walter's old alma mater, Northwestern University.
+Upon returning to San Marino with his job and family restored, Walter is dismayed by Nelson’s worldview, which refuses to give someone “born with two strikes against him..a third pitch to swing at”, and walks out despite Nelson’s threats.
+As he seeks to meet Roger again, Garvey reveals that Roger did not drop out of but graduated high school at age 16 and is a pre-med college student at Walter's old alma mater, Northwestern University.
 He takes Walter to where Roger is at the side of the road working on his car; Walter tells him that he plans to go and work for an old acquaintance in order to live nearby Roger—and finally lets Roger call him "dad".
 A few moments later, he decides to go immediately and stay with Roger's Aunt Clara, as a full part of Roger's life.
-As the movie ends, Walter proudly rides along in Roger's jalopy.
+As the movie ends, Walter proudly rides along in Roger's jalopy—accepting an old picture from Roger of Walter and Lorraine.